 -Each adjustment can only be used for the first two (2) billing periods after the leak or catastrophic problem first occurred;

--Only one (1) adjustment will be allowed at a particular service location during each calendar year and no customer will get more than three (3) adjustments at any particular service location;
+-Only one (1) adjustment will be allowed at a particular service location during each calendar year and no customer will get more than three (3) adjustments at any particular service location in a ten year period;

 -This adjustment policy applies to all customers; and